Public Health Nurse: Certification & Career

 Public health nurses provide clinical education about disease prevention, manage disease outbreaks, and set up vaccination clinics.
 They also work with local authorities and organizations to develop public health policies and strategies.

-Public health nurses have been around for over a century, according to the American Public Health Association (APHA).
+According to the American Public Health Association (APHA), public health nurses have existed for over a century.
 Before WWI, the APHA established Public Health Nurses as a regular section of the organization in 1923.
 These days, the work of public health nurses focuses on being proactive and responsive to the healthcare needs of vulnerable populations.

-Work environments for public health nurses vary widely.
+Public health nurses’ work environments vary widely.
 They often serve in specific areas, such as low-income communities or those lacking access to healthcare.
 They may provide direct care services, conduct health screenings, and connect individuals with healthcare resources.
 In this way, public health nursing is crucial in ensuring healthcare is accessible and equitable for all community members.

 The first step to becoming a public health nurse is obtaining a nursing degree and becoming a registered nurse (RN).
 This can be an associate’s degree in nursing (ADN) or a bachelor of science in nursing (BSN).
 However, many employers prefer or require having a BSN and certification, requirements which are detailed below.
 While only sometimes required, obtaining certification as a Certified Public Health (CPH) or a public health certification can make you more competitive in the job market.
 Some states may also require specific public health certifications.